Rackspace Directory Sync Administration Guide

 <add key="SyncProxyAddresses" value="False" />

 Trueto enable syncing of the proxy addresses.
-This setting will be persistent so future upgrade installs will not revert.
+Future upgrade installations do not revert this setting.

 - The Attribute Editor is visible in the Active Directory Users and Computer (ADUC) console with the Advanced Features enabled in the View tab.

-- Domain aliases and accepted domains must be configured with the help of Cloud Office Support before configuring alternate addresses.
-If not, they will not sync correctly.
+- You must configure domain aliases and accepted domains with the help of Cloud Office Support before configuring alternate addresses to ensure that they are synchronized correctly.

-- During the initial set up, it is best to ensure the
+- During the initial set up, ensure the

 User password requirements

-Directory Sync will not set an email password that does not meet minimal password requirements.
+Directory Sync does not set an email password that does not meet minimal password requirements.
 We recommend that you change your domain password rules to meet or exceed these requirements.